ndgithub/camp-grads/README.md

 # Camp Grads

 Social Networking site for coding bootcamp graduates.
 Users can create profiles, view other profiles, create posts and comment on other posts.
-[View the deployed app here](https://campgrads.herokuapp.com)

 ## Technology